ebpf-io/ebpf.io-website/src/posts/2021-05-03/index.md

 <!--2021-04-23-->
 * [_New Relic : What Is eBPF and Why Does It Matter for Observability?_](https://www.marketscreener.com/quote/stock/NEW-RELIC-INC-19157128/news/New-Relic-nbsp-What-Is-eBPF-and-Why-Does-It-Matter-for-Observability-33050648/).
-  This introduction to eBPF includes a basic overview of its functioning, a list of its advantages, of the main tools based on eBPF, of its limitations, and of the areas where it brings value.
+  This introduction to eBPF includes a basic overview of its functioning, advantages, and limitations, as well as an overview of the main tools based on eBPF.
 New Relic concludes by presenting how Pixie, its open source observability platform for Kubernetes, leverages eBPF to extract richer information.